 Four Seasons is a 5 to 10-minute walk to the slopes, but they have a complimentary dedicated ski shuttle to their Four Seasons ski concierge at the base of Gondola One.
 You can store your gear here, which is hugely helpful, so you don’t need to drag your skis to and from the slopes.
 The Four Seasons ski concierge is located in a separate building and will help you with equipment rentals, ski lessons, maps, weather reports, ski condition information, and, most importantly, store and dry your gear using special dry lockers imported from Switzerland.

 Ritz-Carlton, Bachelor Gulch is relatively isolated and can be found near Beaver Creek.
-Even though this is a stunning property, it’s located in a quiet area and offers the worst location, particularly for Vail village access.
+Even though this is a stunning property, it’s located in a quiet area and offers the worst location for Vail village access but perhaps the best for mountain access.
 The advantage of the Ritz-Carlton Bachelor Gulch is that, although it is some distance from Vail and Beaver Creek, it is ski-in and ski-out using its own lift with a wonderful fireside bar at the base of the lift.
 Because of its isolated location, Ritz-Carlton, Bachelor Gulch offers a free shuttle into Beaver Creek (every 10 minutes) and shuttles to Vail Village for shopping too.

 Four Seasons Vail is fabulously luxurious, as you would expect.
 The front exterior of the property is discrete rather than noteworthy, with just the Canadian flag and a small bronze plaque near the door indicating that you’ve arrived at a Four Seasons.

 Inside, long hallways are hung with contemporary art, dark wood, and plush furnishings, giving a traditional, rustic but modern ski lodge feel.
 The look is elegant and informal, and the service is first-class.